volatilflerovium/keyboard_and_mouse_input_recorder_and_player/README.md

 - kmRecorderAndPlayer will apply the input commands continuously as they are set.
-But kmRecorderAndPlayer is not aware about the context of the commands, in other words, the commands will be input independently of which is the current active window in the screen.
+But kmRecorderAndPlayer is not aware about the context of the commands, in other words, the commands will applied independently of what is the current active window in the screen.
 For example an input command might be considered to be applied on a particular window, but if the window is not active, that input command will be captured by whichever window is active at that moment.
-In this sense keep in mind that a particular input like a shortcut in a particular window might be set for a different action in another window.
+In this sense keep in mind that a particular input like a shortcut in a particular window might have a different action in another window.

+## Extra

+- Can kmRecorderAndPlayer run commands?
+Well if you want to run commands you can instruct kmRecorderAndPlayer to open a terminar and input the command/script you want to run.

 ## License